☕️ Skill-Based Learning, Book-ish Updates, Fall Lessons and More…

 2. Moving to Citizenship Primers: After completing Stories from the History of Rome, we introduce a citizenship primer like The Young Citizen Reader by Paul Reinsch.
 Alongside this, we start reading through a Plutarch Primer to familiarize the children with the lives and teachings of Plutarch, the Greek historian and biographer.
 Plutarch's Lives (or Parallel Lives)—biographies of notable Greeks and Romans—are considered foundational in classical education, including in Charlotte Mason's method.

-3. Incorporating Other Stories and Guides: While working through the primers, we also explore other historical stories and biographies, using resources like Heroes & Hope, Courage and Exploring Political Ideologies to discuss the ideas and values tied to citizenship.
+3. Incorporating Other Stories, Current Events and Guides: While working through the primers, we also explore other historical stories and biographies, using resources like Heroes & Hope, Courage and Exploring Political Ideologies to discuss the ideas and values tied to citizenship.
 We enjoy poetry like Lyra Heroica, and books like Ourselves and the Socratic Dialogues.
 There are a plethora of great books depending on what you think your child might enjoy reading and discussing!
 I offer more ideas in my form guides which you can find here and here.

 4. Diving Deeper into Plutarch: As we progress, we read Plutarch’s Lives together and discuss the various lives.
 Initially, my son and I read together, using guides from communities like The CMEC, The Alveary, and Ambleside Online.
 However, as our schedule became busier and I was reading aloud for most of the day, my son transitioned to online Plutarch classes with a community of students.
 For the past two years, his favorite has been classes with Thomas Banks from House of Humane Letters.